Worldwide Webcams

 This is a Polar research ship operated by Britain which travels on the Arctic, Atlantic and Antarctic Oceans; her present location is noted up on top of the image.
 The ship is about 125 meters (410 ft) long, with a beam of about 24 meters (79 ft).
 The draught is about 7 meters (23 ft) with a cruising speed of 13 knots (24 km/h; 15 mph) with a range of 19,000 nautical miles (35,000 km; 22,000 mi) at that speed.
 She is capable of carrying two helicopters and has a capacity for approximately 900 cubic meters (32,000 cu ft) of cargo.
 Accommodation is provided for 30 crew and 60 research staff.
 Sir David Attenborough began her sea trials on 21 October 2020.
 She officially made her maiden voyage to Antarctica on 16 November 2021.

-Bonaire Coral Reef, Atlantic Ocean
+Bonaire Coral Reef, Caribbean, Atlantic Ocean

 (From Harbour Village Bonaire)